docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 The two Alert Box Builder examples create the same dialog to collect values from the user.

-CHAPTER 4: User-Interface Tools

-Defining behavior with event callbacks and listeners

-80

 The Build button event handler builds a resource string from the collected values, and returns it from the dialog invocation function; the script then saves the resource string to a file.
 That resource string can later be used to create and display the user-configured alert box.